 The IDP policies contain "shall", "must", "will", "should", and "may" statements.
 All instances of the words "shall", "must" or "will" in policy are mandatory requirements to implement this IDP and achieve a desired result.
-All instances of the word "should" is a directive term encouraging a strongly preferred action in a policy.
-"May" is a discretionary term indicating that interpretation is dependent on the particular circumstances where it is not practical or reasonable to apply the policy.
+The word "should" is a directive term encouraging a strongly preferred action in a policy.
+"May" is a discretionary term indicating that interpretation is dependent on the circumstances where it is not practical or reasonable to apply the policy.

-All words and expressions have the meanings as per the MGA, and the County's MDP and LUB, unless otherwise defined in this IDP.
+All words and expressions have the meanings as per the MGA, and the County's MDP and Land Use Bylaw (LUB), unless otherwise defined in this IDP.